-- Governance and integrity - Industry requirements, regulation and policies - Business continuity and energy transition relevance - Health, safety and environment - Business opportunities and participation in the industry - Industry partner capability development
+- Governance and integrity - Industry requirements, regulation and policies Business continuity and energy transition relevance

-- Strengthened strategic partnerships with Government-linked Companies and industry partners to drive business and sustainable energy initiatives. - Engaged through structured forums, formal agreements and thought leadership platforms to unlock exploration opportunities and support partners. - Expanded vendor communication and development programmes to raise industry standards and promote sustainability in the oil, gas, services and equipment sector. - Facilitated collaborative industry initiatives and events that enhance digital expertise, competitive and resilient market practices. - Please refer to Strategic Review on pages 60 to 81, Creating Sustainable Value through Responsible Governance on pages 84 to 91 and Fostering a Just Transition on pages 130 to 162.
+- Strengthened strategic partnerships with Government-linked Companies and industry partners to drive business and sustainable energy initiatives. - Engaged through structured forums, formal agreements and thought leadership platforms to unlock exploration opportunities and support partners. - Expanded vendor communication and development programmes to raise industry standards and promote sustainability in the oil, gas, services and equipment sector. - Facilitated collaborative industry initiatives and events that enhance digital expertise, competitive and resilient market practices. - + Please refer to Strategic Review on pages 60 to 81, Creating Sustainable Value through Responsible Governance on pages 84 to 91 and Fostering a Just Transition on pages 130 to 162.